Executive Champions' Workshop 2017

 Deep Conversations Around Questions That Matter

 The ECW is not a training session.
 Nor is it a typical conference.
 It is both personal and substantive in the way that only deep conversation among peers can be.
-In focusing on this year's theme: "Building Personal and Collective Leadership Capacity for Systems Change and Innovation,” we will explore questions such as:
+In focusing on the last year's theme: "Exploring the Connection between Leading Self and Leading Others for Systems Change and Innovation,” we explored questions such as:

 August 15 - 18, 2017